Ethiopia has 'entered into war' with Tigray region | DW | 05.11.2020

 The Ethiopian government has not yet commented on the bombing allegations.

-Prime Minister Abiy Ahmed sparked fears of a civil war in the African nation when he announced Wednesday that soldiers were being sent into Tigray to quell an alleged uprising by the region's separatist group Tigray People's Liberation Front (TPLF).
+Prime Minister Abiy Ahmed sparked fears of a civil war when he announced Wednesday that soldiers were being sent into Tigray to quell an alleged uprising by the region's separatist group Tigray People's Liberation Front (TPLF).

 The region's president Debretsion Gebremichael told local reporters that federal government troops in the area have defected.